South Korea 4 Day Itinerary (Seoul and the DMZ)

 Unification Village

-Then we are dropped at the parking lot to join our original bus for our return to Seoul.
-In total, the tour took 6 hours and cost W80,000 (around £50).
+Then we are dropped at the parking lot to rejoin our original bus for our return to Seoul.
+In total, the tour took 6 hours and cost W80,000 (around £42).
 I’m not usually a fan of organised tours, as I like to do things at my own pace.
 But there is currently no alternative if you want to visit the DMZ.
-It also isn’t currently possible to enter the JSA (Joint Security Area).
-The pace is frenetic, with only a short time in each place and much of that is spent listening to propaganda.
+When we visited, it wasn’t possible to enter the JSA (Joint Security Area).
+There is now some very limited (and expensive) tours to the JSA.
+The pace of our tour pace was frenetic, with only a short time in each place and much of that time was spent listening to propaganda.
 Listening to propaganda gives me a headache, as I make mental notes of all the things I want to Google when I get home.
 However, on the whole, I enjoyed my day.
 It was a unique experience with plenty of cheesy photo ops.
 What’s not to love?

 DMZ toilet report; randomly FIFA themed.